jlchan/NodesAndModes.jl/README.md

 ## Example usage

-To compute a Vandermonde matrix from Lobatto points and orthonormal polynomials
+To compute a Vandermonde matrix from Lobatto points and orthonormal polynomials.
 ```
 using NodesAndModes